-Jim was born in Dallas and grew up in Tulsa, Oklahoma, where, inspired by his exposure to western artists such as Remington and Russell, he developed an early interest in painting and sculpture.
-However, his love for aviation led him first to a career as a pilot.
-After graduating from the United States Air Force Academy in Colorado Springs, Colorado in 1971, he served a five year tour of duty as an Air Force pilot, including service in Viet Nam.
-Later, during the oil pipeline construction, Jim worked as a bush pilot in Alaska and then accepted a job with Hughes Air West Airlines.
-Several mergers later he ended up with Northwest Airlines where he was a senior international Captain before retiring early in 2007.
-The photo on the left is from his retirement flight with Mt St Helens and Mt Rainier in the background.
+Jim was born in Dallas, Texas, and raised in Tulsa, Oklahoma.
+Inspired by his exposure to western artists such as Remington and Russell, he developed an early interest in painting and sculpture.
+His love for aviation led him to his first career as a pilot.
+After graduating from the United States Air Force Academy in Colorado Springs, Colorado, he served a five year tour of duty as an Air Force pilot.
+He also served in Vietnam during this time.

-While living in Minneapolis with Northwest Airlines, Jim attended classes at the Minneapolis College of Art and Design and the Atelier Lack classical painting and drawing school.
-His art education was also complemented with an exhaustive study of human anatomy.
-Jim’s wife Jeanne claims that his motto is “anything worth doing is worth overdoing,” which he has vigorously applied to his study of art.
+Jim attended classes at both the Minneapolis College of Art and Design, and The Atelier Studio Program of Fine Art, while continuing to work for Northwest Airlines.
+His art education was complemented with an exhaustive study of human anatomy.
+Jim’s wife, Jeanne, claims that he vigorously applied his motto of “anything worth doing is worth overdoing” to his study of art.

-Jim has always felt that the human face is the window to the soul, so it isn’t surprising that he was naturally drawn to the field of portrait sculpture.
-His interests and talents however aren’t limited to portraiture; he has continued to develop his skill in figure sculpture and in 1989 won first place in the week long prestigious Johnston International Live Figure Sculpture competition, sponsored annually by the International Sculpture Center of Washington D.C.
-This achievement led to a “Artist in Residence” position at the Smithsonian National Gallery and a six month study grant at the Uffizi Museum in Florence Italy.
+Jim always felt that the human face created a window to the soul, so it came as no surprise that he was naturally drawn to the field of portrait sculpture.
+His interests and talents weren’t limited to portraiture.
+He continued to develop his skills in figure sculpture and eventually won first place in a week-long competition at the prestigious Johnston International Live Figure Sculpture competition in 1989.
+This annual competition was sponsored by the International Sculpture Center of Washington D.C.
+His achievement led to a position as “Artist in Residence” at the Smithsonian National Gallery, and a six month study grant at the Uffizi Museum in Florence, Italy.

-In 1994, while still flying for Northwest, Jim and his wife Jeanne, moved to Loveland Colorado, to establish a studio and take advantage of the thriving artistic climate and the proximity to several of America’s finest bronze art foundries.
-Due to the time limitations with his airline job, Jim concentrated his artistic efforts primarily on portraiture in busts, and to date he has completed over 125 busts.
+Jim and Jeanne moved to Loveland, Colorado, in 1994 to establish his art studio, to take advantage of the thriving artistic culture in Loveland, and to be near several of the finest bronze art foundries in America.
+Due to time constraints with his airline job, Jim concentrated his artistic efforts primarily on portraiture in busts.

-In 2005, Northwest Airlines filed for bankruptcy; and after two challenging years, Jim accepted an early retirement in 2007.
-Seizing upon this opportunity to reinvent himself, he began developing a monumental sculpture business in Loveland.
-His first big break came in 2009 when the Air Force Academy commissioned him to create a large bronze relief map of Vietnam and Southeast Asia for a newly constructed Southeast Asia memorial pavilion.
+Northwest Airlines filed for bankruptcy in 2005 which prompted Jim to accept an early retirement.
+Seizing this opportunity to reinvent himself, he began developing a monument sculpture business in Loveland.
+His first big break came in 2009 when the Air Force Academy commissioned him to create a large bronze relief map of Vietnam and Southeast Asia for a newly constructed Southeast Asia Memorial Pavilion.

-The success of this bronze map sculpture led to two other commissions from the Academy and two major commissions from the Museum of flight in Seattle.
-In 2013 The Museum of Flight commissioned him to create a Vietnam Memorial.
-In 2014 he completed a large bas relief of an American POW in Vietnam and in 2015 completed a bronze memorial for Captain Lance Sijan, class of 65, who earned the Medal of Honor in Vietnam.
-His current project is a 8.5 foot “Returning Airman for a new Vietnam Air War Memorial also sponsored by the Museum of flight.
-Next he will complete a bronze figure of B/General Robin Olds., triple ace in WW2 and Vietnam.
+The success of this bronze sculpture map led to two other commissions from the Academy, as well as two major commissions from the Museum of Flight in Seattle.
+The Museum of Flight commissioned him to create a Vietnam Memorial in 2013.
+He completed a large bas relief in 2014 of an American POW in Vietnam and completed a bronze memorial for Captain Lance Sijan in 2015.
+Captain Lance Sijan earned the Medal of Honor in Vietnam.

 Jim works from a studio at his home in Loveland.
-His close proximity to several bronze foundries and hundreds of support businesses place him in epicenter of a thriving sculpture culture.
+His close proximity to several bronze foundries and hundreds of support businesses places him in the epicenter of a thriving artistic culture.
 This abundance of community expertise and mutual support makes Jim feel confident that he could tackle any sculptural commission.
-He welcomes any prospective client to contact him to discuss a project.
+He welcomes prospective clients to contact him and discuss their project.